buildpacks/rfcs/text/0000-layer-origin-metadata.md

 Given such a `report.toml`, I can discover all of the inputs to the layer.
-If later I need to reproduced the layer produced by the first build, I will be able to reference the `report.toml` for the image designated by `previous-image.digest`.
+If later I need to reproduced the layer produced by the first build, I will be able to reference the `report.toml` for the image designated by `restored-image.digest`.
 Storing `report.toml` files and associating them with images will have to be a platform concern, given that we want to avoid embedding that information in the image itself.